vanerkz/Candle_ArmOnly/README.md

 * Product information can be found here:
   [Feetech RS485 Series Servos](https://www.feetechrc.com/products/sms_rs485_series%20servo-page-1)

-* Feetech control-related files can be found at [location].
-(Note that you can ignore these files if you're not working with a physical robot.):
+* Feetech control-related files can be found at (Note that you can ignore these files if you're not working with a physical robot):

 ```
 .../catkin_ws/src/feetech